shanujaiswal/Practice_Project/JS notes.md

 ==> Primitive Data Types
 --> Created using ( )
---> number , string , null , undefined
+--> number , string ,boolean ,null ,undefined ,symbol(introduced in ES6) ,bigint (introduced in ES11)
 -->Primitive are saved in stack

 ==> Array -- ordered Collection of items / elements